fuglaro/remoteVCC/README.md

 [![Demo Video](removid_demo_20210107.gif)

-*Note that while secirity is a top priority for this projecct, it is still in development and would then need full regression tests and a security audit before it could be considered secure in any way.
+*Note that, while security is a top priority for this project, it is still in development and would then need full regression tests and a security audit before it could be considered secure in any way.
 Also note the need for a security audit of the whole dependency chain.*

 ## Features